kenatiod/MUT/Understanding Machine Understanding.md

 Bassam chuckled, shaking his head.
 "Oh...
 There *you* go now!"

 Their exchange, while playful, underscored the complex nature of the task before them.
-As they continued their work, the challenge of defining and measuring true machine understanding loomed large, promising to push the boundaries of both technology and philosophy.
+The challenge of defining and measuring true machine understanding would push the boundaries of both technology and philosophy.

 ### 2.3 -- Searle's Chinese Room Thought Experiment